kecsap/tensorflow_cpp_packaging/README.md

 # Tensorflow C/C++ inference with Debian packages on Ubuntu x86_64 and Raspberry Pi

-- The x86_64 builds are based on the "TensorFlow CMake" component in tensorflow/contrib/cmake directory.
+- The generic and optimized x86_64 builds are based on the "TensorFlow CMake" component in tensorflow/contrib/cmake directory.
+- The optimized/CUDA x86_64 build is based on [tensorflow_cc project](https://github.com/FloopCZ/tensorflow_cc), thanks to FloopCZ.
 - The Raspberry Pi build is based on the "TensorFlow Makefile" component in tensorflow/contrib/makefile directory.
 - Two targets were tested: Ubuntu Bionic (x86_64) and Raspberry Pi Ubuntu MATE Xenial (armhf).
-- Both static and shared Tensorflow libraries.
+- Generic, optimized and Raspberry Pi packages contain both static and shared Tensorflow libraries.
 The choice is on your side.
+However, the optimized/CUDA build only ships shared libraries.
-- Only CPU can be used for inference.
-No GPU support.
+- CPU can be used for inference, GPU support is only in the optimized/CUDA packages.
 - Debian packages are generated from the built binary files for distribution.
 - The build contains e.g. the C/C++ API to load model "snapshots" or frozen models.
+Other parts of the C++ API is included, but they are untested.

 ## Status